How to repair your credit after bankruptcy and get your finances back on track.

 - Make payments on time.
 Whether you have a secured loan or an electricity account in your name, making sure you pay the balance on time will help you build up good credit history after bankruptcy.

 - Talk to issuers.
-If you want to apply for a particular product after bankruptcy, or find out what options are available, consider calling up banks and other lenders to discuss your situation.
+If you want to apply for a particular product after bankruptcy or find out what options are available, consider calling up banks and other lenders to discuss your situation.
 They will be able to advise you on your eligibility and answer any specific questions that you have to help you find options that will work for you.

-The longer you focus on these six key things, the greater the impact will be for your credit file.
+The longer you focus on these six key things, the greater the impact will be on your credit file.
 So it is important to realise this process does take time, but is definitely worth it in the long run.

-In fact, the government’s MoneySmart website warns people to “be wary” of these companies as they “may not always be able to do what they claim”.
+In fact, the government’s MoneySmart website warns people to be wary of these companies as they “may not always be able to do what they claim”.
 So if you are interested in getting a credit repair agency to help you improve your credit file, make sure you compare different options and research their services so that you know exactly what you are paying for.